 The key is to identify what your ideal patient looks like and THEN build dental marketing strategies around attracting those specific patients.
 For example, If you want to attract more Invisalign patients then you likely would need to consider targeting specific patients using Facebook ads, Instagram ads and more.

-However, if you're looking for more emergency dental appointments then you might need to consider a different kind of strategy, relying more on Google AdWords and special offers on your practice's website.
+However, if you're looking for more emergency dental appointments then you might need to consider a different kind of strategy, relying more on Google Ads and special offers on your practice's website.

 Think of dental marketing strategies this way: you wouldn’t place a crown on a patient’s damaged tooth without first removing the decay and preparing it, so why would you jump into dental marketing without first deciding who you want to attract to your practice?